 I bought a big bag of whole hazelnuts at the market a few days ago.
 I thought it might be less expensive to buy them still in the shell and then crack them myself – turns out the hassle is not worth the tiny savings (since you’re also paying for the weight of the shells).

-This vegan cinnamon hazelnut granola is another recipe that was made with minimal pantry ingredients, with the exception of the hazelnuts.
-Including the spices it has just seven ingredients.
-If you like crispy, clustered granola, this is for you – the chia seeds and coconut oil help the granola form into clusters, and it stays crunchy for a long time.
+When hazelnuts are in season, this hazelnut granola is another great pantry recipe, with only shelf-stable ingredients needed – and including the spices it has just seven ingredients.
+If you like crispy, clustered granola, this is for you.
+The chia seeds and coconut oil help the granola form into clusters, and it stays crunchy for a long time.

 - 2 teaspoons cinnamon

-- Place the granola mixture onto the prepared baking sheet and spread it evenly.
+- Transfer the granola mixture onto the prepared baking sheet and spread it evenly.
 Bake for 30-35 minutes, or until it turns golden and doesn't feel sticky when touched.

 - Cool the granola completely in the pan before removing and storing in a sealed jar or container for up to a month in the refrigerator.